gabrielkanelov/SoftUni-React-Project/README.md

 ## ✅ Quick verification (manual)
 - Register, then login (token stored in localStorage).
-- Create a topic; verify it appears in `/forum` and in Mongo `posts` collection.
+- Create a topic; verify it appears in `/forum` and in activity `/activity`.
-- Like/unlike a topic; confirm likes increment/decrement in Mongo.
+- Like/unlike a topic; confirm it's tracked in activity.
-- Add a comment on a topic; confirm embedded comment is stored in Mongo.
+- Add a comment on a topic; confirm comment preview shows in activity.
+- Bookmark a topic; view it in `/saved`.
+- Search for a topic; verify search appears in search history dropdown.
+- Click on a topic; verify view is tracked in activity (only once per session).
 - Open Profile to fetch user data with token (requires authenticated session).
+- Check Activity page to see all your interactions with timestamps and details.

 ## 🤝 Contributing